 This policy applies to the listed equity investments held by the strategies we manage for clients and market to prospective investors.

 Year heritage of providing active management to professional investors.

-Investment professionals at Driehaus integrate material ESG factors into our investment process through quantitative and qualitative analysis.
+Investment professionals at Driehaus integrate the consideration of material ESG factors into our investment process through quantitative and qualitative analysis, monitoring and reporting.

-Qualitative fundamental analysis is also conducted on companies, including an assessment of a particular company’s ESG footprint through a review of commentary derived from external ESG rating agencies.
+Qualitative fundamental analysis is also conducted on potential investments as well as owned companies, including an assessment of a particular company’s ESG footprint through a review of commentary derived from external ESG rating agencies.
 This analysis seeks to identify material ESG risk factors and their correlation to a company’s potential future earnings and profitability.
 More specific examples are as follows:

 Environmental factors may include, but are not limited to carbon emissions, water scarcity, waste management, air and water pollution and electronic waste.
 Material environmental risks may result in higher energy costs, disruptions to operations, environmental accidents, increased regulatory pressures and reputational damage.

 Some examples of social factors are workplace safety, data protection and privacy, employee and management diversity, labor standards, employee training and development, customer satisfaction, and consumer protection policies.
 Social factors can negatively affect a company’s reputation and ability to attract talent, which ultimately affects profitability.

 Finally, governance factors, such as business ethics, accounting standards, board structure and oversight, and whistleblower schemes play a crucial role in our risk analysis for a given company.
 Without strong corporate governance practices, we may lack confidence in the leadership and integrity of a company’s management team.